 Now chop off the top with the leaves from the strawberries and remove any blemishes if they have them.

-Note – Some people hull the strawberries, that is remove the white part using a pairing knife, but I never do that and still get perfectly frozen strawberries.
+Note – Some people hull the strawberries, that is, remove the white part using a pairing knife, but I never do that and still get perfectly frozen strawberries.

-Note – You can also line the baking sheet with parchment paper so that the strawberries won’t stick to the sheet.
+Note – You can also line the baking sheet with parchment paper so the strawberries won’t stick to the sheet.

 Freeze for 6-8 hours until each strawberry is frozen.